-Surviving job redundancy in aUSTRALIA
+Surviving job redundancy in Australia

 Being made redundant can be a stressful and challenging experience.
 Losing a job can be quite daunting, particularly if it has been some time since you have been in the job market.
 It’s important to have support to navigate your next steps, and this is where My Job Mentor can help!
 Recently, I have received calls from clients who want to talk about their challenges, concerns and share their stories of having to leave their organisation/industry.